GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 The Gluu Server includes two default login pages for Super Gluu:

-1. An enrollment page that is displayed the first time a user is prompted for Super Gluu authentication;\
+1. An **enrollment** page that is displayed the first time a user is prompted for Super Gluu authentication;\
 ![super-gluu-enrollment](../img/user-authn/super-gluu-enrollment.png)

-1. A login page that is displayed for all subsequent Super Gluu authentications.
+1. A **login** page that is displayed for all subsequent Super Gluu authentications.
 ![super-gluu-push-login](../img/user-authn/super-gluu-push-login.png)

-The design is being rendered from the [Super Gluu xhtml page](https://github.com/GluuFederation/oxAuth/blob/master/Server/src/main/webapp/auth/super-gluu/login.xhtml).
-To customize the look and feel of this page, follow the [customization guide](../operation/custom-design.md).
+The designs are being rendered from the [Super Gluu xhtml page](https://github.com/GluuFederation/oxAuth/blob/master/Server/src/main/webapp/auth/super-gluu/login.xhtml).
+To customize the look and feel of the pages, follow the [customization guide](../operation/custom-design.md).

-## Register a new device

-After Super Gluu is enabled and configured you can initiate the standard login sequence to enroll your device.
-After successfully entering your username and passsword you will be presented with a Super Gluu QR code.
-If you haven't already downloaded Super Gluu, you will now need to download the app.
-Once downloaded, open the app and scan the QR code.

-You will be presented with an approve / deny screen.
-Approve the authentication, and now your device has been associated with your account in the Gluu Server.
-For all future authentications, you will receive a push notification to approve or deny the request.
+## Using Super Gluu

+### Device Enrollment

+Super Gluu device enrollment happens during the first authentication attempt.
+The initial enrollment page displays a QR code that needs to be scanned with the Super Gluu app.

+## Subsequent Logins
+If you use the default Super Gluu interception script, all subsequent authentications will trigger a push notification to the enrolled device which can be approved or denied as needed.

 For more information about using Super Gluu, check the [Super Gluu User Guide](https://gluu.org/docs/supergluu/user-guide/).

-## Remove an existing device

-When someone loses, breaks, or replaces their device, they will need their existing device removed in order to enroll their new device.
-The Gluu system administrator will need to do the following:
+## Credential Management

+A user's Super Gluu devices can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry using the following instructions:

-  - Find the `DN` of this user from ldap;
+1. Find the `DN` of this user from ldap;

-  - Find the `oxID DN` associated with the user;
+1. Find the `oxID DN` associated with the user;

-  - Remove the `oxID DN`.
+1. Remove the `oxID DN`.

 For example, let's say user `abc` loses their device and wants to enroll a new device to use Super Gluu.